Antiviral Face Mask = More Protection?Bielcor

 It can take years to test and design new mask technology that is proven to add more protection.
 Simply, masks that incorporate antiviral coatings may very well add protection to masks.
 We won’t know until that is proven by studies.

-N95 masks offer formidable protection against COVID-19 as they have the ability to remove 95% or more airborne particles.
+The N95 offers formidable protection against COVID-19 as they have the ability to remove 95% or more airborne particles.
 The medical-grade N95 mask’s dramatic ability to fight droplets from COVID-19 makes it a powerful way to protect yourself.
-When in short supply, the N95 masks are best reserved for those who have the most need for it, such as individuals in high-risk categories for the virus and medical professionals.
+When in short supply, they are best reserved for those who have the most need for it, such as individuals in high-risk categories for the virus and medical professionals.
 The N95 mask is not meant to be worn too many times.
 It should be retired after two or three uses.

 Mask best practices can often provide the best protection.
 Especially if we do not know if masks with antiviral coatings offer additional protection.
 Wear a NIOSH approved mask whenever possible around other people that are not within your immediate circle.
-When in public, ensures your mask sits tightly over your face covering your mouth and nose at all times.
+When in public, ensure your mask sits tightly, covering your mouth and nose at all times.
 Take off your mask by the straps and wash your hands when safely back in your home.